honestbleeps/engineering-manager-toolbox/README.md

   - Are they as autonomous as expected?
   - Are they actively mentoring / helping other engineers?
   - Are they noticing problems with code on their own, or only in response to bugs?
+- Is the team modeling inclusive behavior?
+  - Are people delivering feedback to each other, even when it's difficult?
+  - Are people receiving feedback well?
+  - When was the last time your team delivered feedback to you *about* you?

 # Individual Performance Tracking